 Continued growth necessitated a move to Mission Valley Middle School and subsequently to Overland Trail Middle School in October of 1990.
 To serve this growing body, God called a pastoral staff team to give leadership in areas of discipleship, administration, youth, worship, and children.

 In 1994 ten beautiful acres were purchased on Kenneth Road in southern Leawood.
-Construction began in 1999 and in the spring of 2000, Christ Community moved its worship services to its current Leawood facility.
+Construction began in 1999 and in February of 2000, Christ Community moved its worship services to its current Leawood facility.
 In February of 2004 a new addition was opened with offices and more space for children.